 How to Set Up an Offshore Trust

-For more situations, there are five steps to creating an offshore trust:
+Here are the 5 steps to forming an offshore trust:

-5. Fund the trust by transferring domestic assets to offshore accounts.
+- Fund the trust by transferring domestic assets to the offshore accounts.

 1. Select a Jurisdiction.